matteo-passeri/Maker-Management-Platform_Renamer-Organizer/README.md

 (I use it for every downloaded model to just rename the folders too)

 It also improve the name of the folder:
+ - Remove the ID at the end, if present (including the ' - ' prefix)
  - Capitalize every first letter of a word
  - Replace with a space, symbols as: '+\_+', '\_', '+', '-'
  - Remove, at the end of the name folder, words as: 'stls', 'model Files', 'print Files'